webr3/hyperdata/README.md

 - the `Article` class, described by an object with an [`@id`](#id) value of `https://example.com/schema#Article`, and
 - the named properties of the `Article` class, such as `title`, which would be described by an object with an [`@id`](#id) value of `https://example.com/schema#title`.

-In this manner, the `Article` class and it's `title` property are universally and unambiguously named within the IRI space, allowing shared understanding of readily accessible hyperdata.
+In this manner, the `Article` class and its `title` property are universally and unambiguously named within the IRI space, allowing shared understanding of readily accessible Hyperdata.

-By adding an [`@id`](#id) to the previous example, it can also be universally named within the IRI space, allowing it to be referenced and dereferenced within the web of hyperdata.
+By adding an [`@id`](#id) to the previous example, it can also be universally named within the IRI space, allowing it to be referenced and dereferenced within the web of Hyperdata.
 ```
 {
   "@namespace": "https://example.com/schema#",